wp-statistics/wp-statistics/readme.txt

 * Robots list updated, please either go to "Statistics->Settings->IP/Robot Exclusions", "Reset to Default" and then save or manually make the changes which can be found in the change log details.

 == Changelog ==
+= 6.1 =
+* Fixed bug in new IP validation code and support for stripping off port numbers if they are passed through the headers.
+Thanks Stephanos Io.

 = 6.0 =
 * Added: Page tracking support.
 Includes new overview widget and detail page.
 Also supports page hit count in the pages/post list and in the page/post editor.
 * Added: Admin manual, online viewing as well as downloadable version.